CARV-ICS-FORTH/knot/docs/technical-notes.md

 Interface customization
 -----------------------

-The default theme used for the interface is stored in the `theme` folder within the admin file domain (available via Knot's web-based file browser and mounted at `/files/admin` for admin users).
+The default theme used for the interface is stored in the `theme` folder within the "admin" file domain (available via Knot's web-based file browser and mounted at `/files/admin` for admin users).
 The theme is initialized to default values on startup if the `theme` folder does not exist.

 The theme consists of the following files, which can be customized to change the look and feel of the interface: